 Astragalus (Astragalus Membranaceus)

-used as a supplement for various ailments like diarrhea, fatigue, upper respiratory infections and fibromyalgia.
+Another standard in traditional Chinese medicine, astragalus root has been used as a supplement for various ailments like diarrhea, fatigue, upper respiratory infections and fibromyalgia.
 There's not a ton of research on it yet, but many people still assert its adaptogenic powers of fighting fatigue and boosting immune system function.

 Though the most common side effects are diarrhea and other mild gastrointestinal discomfort, it may also interfere with medications for diabetes and blood pressure or blood thinners.

 And there's also the potential of getting the wrong type of toxic astragalus that contains the neurotoxin swainsonine, but that's generally not in the dietary supplements you'll find at health-food stores.
 The astragalus supplements you will see are available in capsules or in extract form.

 And don’t take them if you’re pregnant or breast-feeding.
 You should also know there are different species of each adaptogen, so make sure you read the labels.
-Each of the scientific names for these specific adaptogens can be found on the previous slides.
+Each of the scientific names for these specific adaptogens can be found above.